wp-plugins/my-calendar/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.2.0 =
-Major database redesign.
-Some new features, including single event view and pagination in events lists.
-Database update is non-destructive; no data will be deleted.
+Lots of new features and bug fixes; check out the changelog!